top of page

 When it comes to terrain parks, Laax stands out as the premier destination in the Swiss Alps.
 Laax is renowned for its four world-class snow parks that cater to freestyle skiers and snowboarders of all levels.
 The resort is a hub for major freestyle events and features a range of obstacles, from beginner-friendly jumps to advanced rails and halfpipes.
 Laax's commitment to freestyle skiing and snowboarding makes it a top choice for those seeking a challenging yet oh-so-satisfying terrain park experience.

-We spoke to Agnes Groonwald, a skier who also runs a popular travel website about her experience in the Swiss Alps.
+We spoke to Agnes Groonwald, a skier who also runs a popular travel website Travel on the Reg, about her experience in the Swiss Alps.
 "Luxury resorts in destinations like Colorado or the Swiss Alps offer premium amenities and more exclusive experiences.
 That can mean private ski instructors who can offer a more personalized lesson, on-demand transportation around the resort and nearby towns, and access to luxe treats like champagne tastings."

 Best Places for Snowboarders in the Swiss Alps